scaleway/terraform-provider-scaleway/docs/resources/lb_certificate.md

 # scaleway_lb_certificate

--> **Note:** This terraform resource is flagged beta and might include breaking change in future releases.

 Creates and manages Scaleway Load-Balancer Certificates.
 For more information, see [the documentation](https://developers.scaleway.com/en/products/lb/api).

 ## Examples